-- Why distinguish between a LM and a ToC?

-- Because they are different and each carry their own power and we want you to harness that power!

-- When/why do you use a LM v. a ToC?

-- LM = illustrate your program at-a-glance, evaluation of a program, monitor progress towards a goal

-- ToC = create a program, illustrate the research behind your program (why you think/know it will work)
+- When/why do you use a LM v. a ToC? - LM = illustrate your program at-a-glance, track evaluation of a program, monitor progress towards a goal - ToC = create a program, illustrate the research behind your program (why you think/know it will work) - Which comes first? - Logic Models are a more approachable first step

-- Do we need both?

-- Depends on the situation...

-- Good to have both...

-- Which comes first?

-- Logic Models are a more approachable first step